Egress FQDN FAQ¶

 Why is Egress Control Filter needed?¶

 On the other hand, workloads in AWS are mostly applications or programs where it is deterministic which outbound APIs the application program calls.
-For example, the application runs API queries to www.salesforce.com for data retrieving; the application also runs API queries to www.google.com for app authentication.
-In these cases, making sure only these sites are allowed for egress traffic is sufficient from security point of view.
-Note this is very different from on-prem situation where end user traffic and application traffic are mingled together, you may need a full fledged firewall for Internet bound traffic.
+For example, an application runs API queries to www.salesforce.com for data retrieving and runs API queries to www.google.com for app authentication.
+In these cases, making sure that only these sites are allowed for egress traffic is sufficient from security point of view.
+Note this is very different from on-prem situations where end user traffic and application traffic are mingled together; you may need a full fledged firewall for Internet bound traffic.

 What does the Aviatrix FQDN feature do?¶

-Starting from release 3.4, Aviatrix FQDN Whitelisting filters on any TCP and UDP traffic including HTTP, HTTPS and SFTP traffic and allows only the destination host names (whitelist) specified in the list to pass and drop all other destinations.
-Each host name is specified as fully qualified domain name.
-For example, if you only allow Internet bound traffic to www.salesforce.com, you can list the domain name in the whitelist.
+Starting from release 3.4, Aviatrix FQDN Whitelisting filters on any TCP and UDP traffic including HTTP, HTTPS and SFTP traffic.
+The filtering function allows only the destination host names (whitelist) specified in the list to pass and drop all other destinations.

 How does it work?¶